Top Household Hazards for Cats

 Indoor and Outdoor Plants

-Common houseplants -- as well as ones that you may bring into your home -- can be hazardous to your cat's health:
+Common houseplants -- and a few others that you may bring into your home -- can be hazardous to your cat's health:

 Insecticides and Other Chemicals

 Some chemicals taste especially good to cats.
-To prevent accidental pet poisoning, keep these and all chemicals locked away:
+To keep him safe, keep any chemicals locked away, especially:

 De-icing salts (which pets may walk through, then lick from their pads)